-DataBench Generic Data Pipeline
+DataBench Generic Data Pipeline (4 steps data value chain)

 The DataBench Framework is following three main dimensions: Pipeline steps, Processing types and Data types.
 There are also other dimensions like computing continuum – edge, premise, fog, cloud, HPC etc – and others.
 In addition, we have the Business dimensions: Application domains etc.

 We are presenting in this nugget the DataBench top-level Data Pipeline.
 This is based in many other efforts in the community, such as the Data Value Chain proposed by the NIST Big Data Reference Architecture (NBDRA), or the steps in the BDV Reference Model.
+In order to have an overall usage perspective on Big Data and AI systems a top level generic pipeline has been introduced in order to understand the connections between the different parts of a Big Data and AI system in the context of an application flow.

 - Data Acquisition/Collection: In general, this step handles the interface with the data providers and includes the transportation of data from various sources to a storage medium where it can be accessed, used, and analysed by an organization.
 Tasks in this step, depending on application implementations, include accepting or performing specific collections of data, pulling data or receiving pushes of data from data providers and storing or buffering data.
 The cycle Extract, Transform, Load (ETL)/Extract, Load, Transform (ELT) can also be included in this step.
 At the initial collection stage, sets of data are collected and combined.
 Initial metadata can also be created to facilitate subsequent aggregation or look-up methods.
 Security and privacy considerations may also be included in this step, since authentication and authorization activities as well as recording and maintaining data provenance activities are usually performed during data collection.
 Last, we would like to note that tasks in this step may vary, depending on the type of the collected data.